AntonioDiaz/antoniodiaz.github.io/notes/git.md

 ## Moving around in Git
 **HEAD**
-* it's essentially what commit you're working on top of.
+* First we have to talk about "HEAD".
+HEAD is the symbolic name for the currently checked out commit -- it's essentially what commit you're working on top of.

+* HEAD always points to the most recent commit which is reflected in the working tree.
+Most git commands which make changes to the working tree will start by changing HEAD.

 * Normally HEAD points to a branch name (like bugFix).
 When you commit, the status of bugFix is altered and this change is visible through HEAD.

 * Deteaching HEAD:
 >git checkout C1
 ![](https://antoniodiaz.github.io/images/git/git_head_01.jpg)